Optimal Bubble Riding: A Mean Field Game with Varying Entry Times

 \section{Revisiting Bubble Model}

-Let us now come back to the bubble ridding game introduced in Section \ref{Subsection:MFGModel} that motivates the mean--field game studied in Sections \ref{Section:PE} and \ref{Section:RET}.
-In this final section of the article we provide the proof of (an extension of) Theorem \ref{Theorem:ModelExistence0} and discuss the numerical simulations alluded to in Section \ref{Subsection:MFGModel}.
+Let us now come back to the bubble riding game introduced in Section \ref{Subsection:MFGModel} that motivates the MFG studied in Sections \ref{Section:PE} and \ref{Section:RET}.
+In this final section of the article, we provide the proof of Theorem \ref{Theorem:ModelExistence} and discuss the numerical simulations alluded to in Section \ref{Subsection:MFGModel}.
 Then, we discuss the link between the MFG and the motivating, finite-player model.

-\subsection{Revisiting Theorem \ref{Theorem:ModelExistence0}}
+\subsection{Revisiting Theorem \ref{Theorem:ModelExistence}}

-The proof of Theorem \ref{Theorem:ModelExistence0} is a direct application of Theorem \ref{Theorem:MFGExistence0}.
-We will state and prove its varying entry time extension as an application of Theorem \ref{Theorem:MFGExistence} instead.
-Recall the coupling of the N-player game is through the entry-weighted averages of controls \eqref{empirical_meantheta} and states \eqref{empirical_meanmu} among the players who have entered the game.
-We shall use their $N \to \infty$ limits for the mean field interactions.
-Specifically, for $(\theta, \mu) \in \Theta \times \M$, define